-ftp> open ip_address
+ftp> open ip\address

-b.
-To set the file transfer mode to binary, type:
+- b.
+To set the file transfer mode to binary, type: - ftp> bin ftp> hash c.
+Export the copy of the customized .ini file to the root directory of the receiving NMC:

-ftp> bin

 To show a progress bar during file transfer, type: